 Adventureland Amusement Park contains over 100 rides, shows, and attractions including some of the country's most exciting roller coasters and thrill rides that can challenge the most avid amusement park enthusiasts.
 There are also plenty of rides for less adventurous guests including great water rides as well as a full compliment of children's rides spread throughout the park.
-But the entertainment doesn't stop with rides - Adventureland presents a full array of shows in the park - from live music to magic to song and dance - there's always something to suit everyone's taste.
+But the entertainment doesn't stop with rides - Adventureland presents a full array of shows in the park - from thrilling circus acts to magic to an educational Wild Animal Adventure - there's always something to suit everyone's taste.
 Simply the most fun you will have all year!
 Adventureland Park is a smoke free facility.

 Mascots and characters